BoltzExchange/boltz-backend/docs/index.md

 ## What is Boltz

-Boltz is a privacy first, account-free crypto exchange built on top of the second layer scaling technologies like the [lightning network](http://lightning.network/).
-Boltz doesn't track any data that could potentially be traced back to the user's identity.
+Boltz is a privacy first, account-free crypto exchange built on top of second layer scaling technologies like the [lightning network](http://lightning.network/).
+Boltz doesn't track any data that could potentially be traced back to the identity of our users.

 ## Instances